Marriage and divorce statistics

-Since 1965, the crude marriage rate in the EU-28 has declined by close to 50 % in relative terms (from 7,8 per 1 000 persons in 1965 to 4.1 in 2013).
-At the same time, the crude divorce rate increased from 0.8 per 1 000 persons in 1965 to 1.9 in 2013.
+Since 1965, the crude marriage rate in the EU-28 has declined by close to 50 % in relative terms (from 7.8 per 1 000 persons in 1965 to 4.3 in 2015).
+At the same time, the crude divorce rate has more than doubled, increasing from 0.8 per 1 000 persons in 1965 to 1.9 in 2015.
 Part of this increase may be due to the fact that in several EU Member States divorce was legalised during the period (for example, in Italy, Spain, Ireland and Malta).

 A rise in births outside marriage

 The proportion of live births outside marriage in the EU-28 in 2016 was 42.6 % (see Table 3) .
 This share has continued to increase, signalling new patterns of family formation alongside the more traditional pattern where children were born within marriage.
 Extramarital births occur in non-marital relationships, among cohabiting couples and to lone parents.

 In 2016 extramarital births outnumbered births inside marriage in several EU Member States: France (59.7 %), Bulgaria and Slovenia (both 58.6 %), Estonia (56.1 %), Sweden (54.9 %), Denmark (54.0 %), Portugal (52.8 %) and the Netherlands (50.4 %), as well as in Iceland (69.6 %) and Norway (56.2 %) among the EFTA countries.
 Mediterranean countries like Greece, Croatia, Cyprus, and Italy along with Poland and Lithuania, were generally at the other end of the scale as more than 70 % of births in each of these Member States occurred within marriage; in Turkey this share was as high as 97.1 %.